 Start-to-Finish Smile Alignment

-Our dental team is all about providing whatever services your child may need, whether it is simple preventive care or more advanced procedures, including orthodontics.
+Our dental team is all about providing whatever services your child may need, whether it is simple preventive care or more advanced procedures, including comprehensive orthodontics in Casper, WY.
 If you suspect that your child needs braces, contact us to schedule a consultation.
 One of the Drs.
 Paulson will thoroughly examine their mouth, take some X-rays, and design an appropriate treatment plan.
 Your child may be a candidate for comprehensive orthodontics, which corrects teeth and bite alignment problems in a single stage.

 What Is Comprehensive Orthodontic Treatment?

 Comprehensive orthodontic treatment is essentially what most people think of when anyone mentions braces in Casper.
 The treatment involves a single stage (rather than two stages, such as is the case with Phase I and Phase II orthodontics), and it aims to correct all bite and dental alignment problems.
 It doesn’t focus on guiding the development of a child’s face or jaw.
 Rather, it aims to help older children and teenagers who already have most (or all) of their permanent teeth.